webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Equipment/Spaceplane.md

 ---
 aliases:
-- "Spaceplane"
+  - Spaceplane
 tags:
   - Compendium/CSRD/en/Equipment
   - Equipment/Advanced
   - Equipment/Science-Fiction
   - Equipment/Spacecraft
   - Equipment/Level/2
   - Equipment/Value/Exorbitant
+title: Spaceplane
+collection: Equipment
+kind: Compendium
 ---
 ## Spaceplane

 >As launch shuttle (contemporary), but fulfills the promise of launch (without boosters), operations and maneuverability in orbit, and reentry and landing on a planetary surface, all without need for massive refurbishment or colossal external network of controllers.